-1. Organization and basis of presentation
+1. Organization

 The Health Research Ethics Authority [the "Authority"] is a non-profit organization incorporated on July 1, 2011 without share capital under the Health Research Ethics Authority Act [the "Act"].
 Under the Act, the Authority is exempt from income taxes.